 During this season we will explore the passing of thresholds and borders, and question who is given access to re-imagine the future

-Welcome to the World Music Stage in Kubaparken during this year's Musikkfest.
-We will play live music throughout the day and into the night.
+TrAP hosted the World Music Stage in Kubaparken during this year's Musikkfest, with live music throughout the day and into the night.

 Dato: June 2 2018